tc39/proposal-temporal/docs/yearmonth.md

 - any object with properties denoting a duration, such as `{ months: 5 }`;
 - a string in ISO 8601 duration format, such as `P5M`.

+If the result is outside the range of dates that `Temporal.YearMonth` can represent, then `constrain` mode will clamp the result to the allowed range.
+The `reject` mode will throw a `RangeError` in this case.

-The `disambiguation` parameter has no effect in the default ISO calendar, because a year is always 12 months and therefore not ambiguous.
+Other than for out-of-range values, the `disambiguation` parameter has no effect in the default ISO calendar, because a year is always 12 months and therefore not ambiguous.
 It doesn't matter in this case that years and months can be different numbers of days, as the resolution of `Temporal.YearMonth` does not distinguish days.
 However, disambiguation may have an effect in other calendars where years can be different numbers of months.